radioapple/food-classifier/README.md

 There are also models that are doing better on the testing data than they are on the training data.
 This is likely due to the fact that those models use augmentation which is introducing a lot of errors into the training data labels but is at least preparing our model well for unseen results.

 **TODO:** Look into this problem further to see if testing accuracy > training accuracy is really an issue.

+**Explanation:** It likely isn't a bad thing at all.
+The training accuracy was evaluated without `torch.inference_mode()` meaning that the dropout layer was active when calculating these values.
+The testing accuracy was evaluated using `torch.inference_mode()` so it will naturally be higher, assuming our model did a good job of learning from the training data.
+To test if this is really the case, I will have to use the models again but this time, test it on the entire 500 images per class dataset to see how it does (the training dataset was set up randomly, we won't be able to retrieve it, hence why we'll look at the entire dataset).

 #### (iii) Accuracy vs. Loss Plot
 For viewing the relation between training accuracy and loss or testing accuracy and loss, we look at the following plot: